elizabeth-poggie/Summer_Research_2020/Research/Proposal.md

 JSTOR and Google Scholar are my best friends right now.
 As well as all the reviews on the App and Play store.
 I am in the process of trying to find someone who is knowledgeable in this area of research.

-## Tentative schedule

-*Week 1: May 11 – May 15:*
-Preliminary research and emailing another expert in the field about this idea.

-*Week 2: May 18 – May 22:*
-Investigating and formalizing the specific tasks of focus for the application.

-*Week 3: May 25 – May 29:*
-Coding can start.
-Make a skeleton for the application.
-I have some experience in react but have never dealt with react native before.

-*Week 4: June 1 – June 5:*
-My internship officially starts.
-Might be delayed this week with the schedule.

-*Week 6: June 8 – June 12:*
-Code.

-*Week 7: June 15 – June 19:*
-Code.

-*Week 8: June 22 – June 26:*
-Code.

-*Week 9: June 29 – July 3:*
-I move out this week to some unknown location.
-Will be delayed this week with the schedule.

-*Week 10: July 6 – July 10:*
-Code.

-*Week 13: July 13 – July 17:*
-Code.
-Start final report.

-*Week 14: July 20 – July 24:*
-Code and final report.

-*Week 15: July 27 – August 1:*
-code and final report.

-*Week 16: August 3 – August 7:*
-Finalize code and final report.

-*Week 17: August 10 – August 14:*
-The summer semester examination period is this week.
-Submit code and final report?

 ## Goal